Jittering jets by negative angular momentum feedback in cooling flows: Summary

-This scenario might account for the almost coeval and perpendicular two pairs of bubbles in RBS~797.
-It turned out that the jets-clumps interaction zone that I derived from the observations of RBS~797, under the assumption that the jittering jets in cooling flow scenario explains the perpendicular and almost coeval two pairs of bubbles, is about equal to the region where the gravitational influence of the SMBH and the cluster are about equal (equation \ref{eq:RintRb}).
+This scenario might account for the almost coeval and perpendicular two pairs of bubbles in \astrobj{RBS 797}.
+It turned out that the jets-clumps interaction zone that I derived from the observations of \astrobj{RBS 797}, under the assumption that the jittering jets in cooling flow scenario explains the perpendicular and almost coeval two pairs of bubbles, is about equal to the region where the gravitational influence of the SMBH and the cluster are about equal (equation \ref{eq:RintRb}).
+I found that two other cooling flow clusters have properties that are compatible with the same relation (equations \ref{eq:RintRbPPerseus} and \ref{eq:RintRbPMS0735}).

+In section \ref{subsec:Conditions} I estimated the tilt angle from one jets launching episode to the next due to the jittering jets in cooling flow scenario (equation \ref{eq:ThetaTilt}).
+However, I note that other effects can cause the jets' axis to change, like a binary SMBH system, as \cite{PizzolatoSoker2005BinaryBH} suggested for \astrobj{MS 0735.6+7421}.

 In section \ref{sec:intro} I listed the different ICM heating processes.
 The main challenge of the heating by mixing is to heat the ICM in all directions.
 Jittering of the jets ease this challenge.
 The jittering jets in cooling flow scenario directly connects the heating by mixing process with the cold feedback mechanism (section \ref{sec:intro}).